barbosacisco/python-code/README.md

 ### What is the purpose of this repository?

-The purpose is to show, through short and simple programs, that I posses knowledge of the foundation concepts of coding, for instance:
+The purpose is to show, through short and simple programs, that I possess knowledge of the foundation concepts of coding, for instance:

 - Variables
 - Lists